1. Home

 Increased Hair Shedding

-Excessive hair shedding during brushing, washing, or styling.
+Excessive hair shedding during routine activities like brushing, washing, or styling surpasses air loss.

-• Pattern: Increased hair loss beyond the normal daily amount.
+• Pattern: Noticing a discernible increase in hair loss extends beyond normal for daily shedding.

 Changes in Hair Texture